Skip to main content

 • For, if you purchased a vehicle, there should be a withdrawal on your bank account or a new liability created for a loan.

-• Your balance sheet accounts should get their values from those transactions, as opposed to having an opening balance set, which creates Opening Balance Equity [link to generated accounts article].
+• Your balance sheet accounts should get their values from those transactions, as opposed to having an opening balance set, which creates Opening Balance Equity.

 • If you aren’t sure that you are accounting for assets or liabilities correctly, we recommend getting in touch with an accountant.